A research team’s part in a special trial into COVID-19 treatments has been highlighted after three members were recognised.

 Alex’s mentioned her enthusiasm and energy and her achievement in being appointed the study’s lead research mid-way through the trial.

-Rachel’s nomination included details about her work developing screening logs and setting up an effective IT system to find potential patients to recruit.
+Rachel’s nomination included details about work developing screening logs and setting up an effective IT system to find potential patients.